10 April 2003 from the USS

 Personal Business:

 Sabrina: is everything cool with the car (RX-7)?
-Hope that your test went well!
+Hope that your test

 John: Did you get the snail-mail that I sent weeks ago?
-I'm just trying to assess the
+I'm just trying

 reliability and speed of the mail from and to the ship.